Treasurer/CFO, Andrew Geistfeld

 Mr. Geistfeld joined the Upper Arlington City Schools as Treasurer/Chief Finance Officer in November 2005.
 Prior to joining Upper Arlington, he was the Treasurer of the Olentangy Local School District in Delaware County.
 Mr. Geistfeld has served in public school districts since 2001 in various capacities.
 Before working for public schools he worked in the private sector as a Senior Manager with the accounting firm, KPMG.

 Throughout his time in education, Mr. Geistfeld has been committed to being a good steward of public funds.
 He is Past-President of the Ohio Association of School Business Officials and a member in the Government Finance Officers Association.

 Mr. Geistfeld is a graduate of the Upper Arlington City Schools.
 He received a Master of Business Administration from Mount Vernon Nazarene University and a Bachelor of Science in Business Administration from The Ohio State University.
 He also is a certified public accountant.

-If you have any questions about the district’s efficiency efforts, please feel free to contact me at (614) 487-5000 or email@example.com.
+For more information on the master planning process, please visit www.uaschools.org/facilities.
+If you have any questions, thoughts or ideas, please feel free to contact me at firstname.lastname@example.org.

 Choose groups to clone to: